 - Mini chocolate chips

-Need more recipes for that chocolate fix? 🍫 Try my Chocolate Tres Leches or these Brownie Cake Pops!
+Need more recipes for that chocolate fix? 🍫 Try my Brownie Dump Cake or these Brownie Cake Pops!

-- Spoon the remaining tablespoon of Nutella into the center of the batter.
+- Create the Lava Center: Spoon the remaining tablespoon of Nutella directly into the center of the batter.
+Do not stir it in!
+This dollop will sink slightly as it cooks, creating that signature gooey "lava" core.

 SERVING: I like to let my mug cake cool for a minute or two before serving.
 Top with your favorite ice cream or whipped cream...you can even add a little bit of extra Nutella to the top!
 Enjoy it within 5-10 minutes of microwaving.

-STORAGE: I don't recommend saving the leftovers from this mug cake; they tend to get kind of rubbery after 30 minutes or so, especially if you try to reheat.
+STORAGE: This microwave Nutella mug cake is best enjoyed fresh, like most single-serve mug cakes; they tend to get kind of rubbery after 30 minutes or so, especially if you try to reheat.
 Just make it from scratch next time you have a craving.

 - If you're making multiple mug cakes, microwave them one at a time.
 I've tried cooking more than one together, and it always messes up the cook time.